ImageMagick/Usage-Markdown/bugs/future/index.md

 ### Divide an image into horizontal rows (or columns) of pixels

-Given an image, divide the image into rows (or columns) basied on rows of pixels which are simular to each other (according to the fuzz factor).
+Given an image, divide the image into rows (or columns) basied on rows of pixels which are similar to each other (according to the fuzz factor).

 One implementation would be to divide image into blank,non-blank... alturnating rows extracted from the image.